microsoftgraph/microsoft-graph-docs-contrib/concepts/partners-billing-concept-overview.md

 ---
-title: "Use the partner billing API in Microsoft Graph to access billing data (preview)"
+title: "Use the partner billing API in Microsoft Graph to access billing data"
 description: "Learn how to use the partner billing API in Microsoft Graph to facilitate the export of billing data."
 author: "abhishek-singh-ms"
 ms.localizationpriority: medium
 ms.prod: "reports"
 ---

-# Use the partner billing API in Microsoft Graph to access billing data (preview)
+# Use the partner billing API in Microsoft Graph to access billing data

 The partner billing API in Microsoft Graph allow Microsoft direct partners in the Cloud Solution Provider programs to export their high-volume billed and unbilled data asynchronously.
 This removes the need to maintain an open connection for hours and loop through millions of transactions iteratively.
 Asynchronous APIs enable fast, efficient retrieval of billing and reconciliation data in manageable chunks for quicker reconciliation.